janaabunasser14/janaabunasser14/README.md

 - 👋 Hi, I’m @janaabunasser14
-- 👀 I’m interested in backend development.
+- 👀 I’m interested in AI and backend development.
 - 🌱 I’m currently learning Node.js, databases, and API development.
 - 💞️ I’m looking to collaborate on backend development projects!
 - 📫 How to reach me: You can email me at abunasserjana@gmail.com